f5devcentral/f5-waap/csd/README.md

-# F5 Distributed Cloud Client Side Defense Lab
+# F5 Distributed Cloud Client-Side Defense Lab

 # Prerequisites
-1. An account for F5 Distributed Cloud and a tenant with Client Side Defense add-on capability provisioned.
+1. An account for F5 Distributed Cloud and a tenant with Client-Side Defense add-on capability provisioned.
-2. Base configuration to expose your application on the internet is completed, which means DNS, "Origin Pool", "HTTP load balancer", ... are configured and the application is accessible via the internet.
+2. An application which is accessible via the internet and where you can add the JavaScript the website.
+Alternativeley you can find instructions how to inject the JavaScript for testing purposes with the Chrome browser.
+For *F5 SEs* the JavaScript was already added to the demo application and you can find the detais and login instructions for the f5-sales-demo tenant in the lab.

 <br>

 You can sign up for a free account for the F5 Distributed Cloud in case you don't have an account yet by following the [sign up description](https://github.com/f5devcentral/f5-waap/blob/main/step-1-signup-deploy/voltConsole.rst) or just go directly to the [sign up page](https://console.ves.volterra.io/signup/usage_plan).
 <br>

-Please contact your F5 Sales Engineer/Account Manager for more information.
+Please contact your F5 Sales Engineer/Account Manager for more information and please send any feedback for this lab to a.vistola@f5.com

 <br>